kartikprabhu20/YourEuro/docs/_posts/2019-06-04-AdvancedPrototye.md

 <hr><br>

 <h1>Context of use</h1>
 <p>It is important to identify the target users for developing a relevant and useful application.
 It helps us in identifying what key features and functionalities need to be included in our app.
-Following are the two personas we have identified for our App who represents majority of our user group, by answering the following questions. <br>
+Following are the two personas we have identified for our App who represents majority of our user group, by answering the following questions. <br><br>
 1. What is the highest level of education this person has received?<br>
 2. What is the professional background of the user?<br>
 3. What is the objective of user to use our App?<br>